ahashemiz/random_forest_scratch/README.md

 ## Goal

 This project is part of my series of coding up some of the more classical machine learning algorithms from scratch!

-I find implementing these commonly used ML algorithms is really useful for understanding the ins-and-outs of how they really work, from input data to prediction output.
+I find implementing these commonly used ML algorithms to be really useful for understanding the ins-and-outs of how they really work, from input data to prediction output.

 The goal of this particular project is to code up the random forest algorithm from scratch with accuracy comparable to sklearn.